blockscout/docs/for-developers/information-and-settings/env-variables.md

 ### Optimism Rollup Management

-Please note that these Optimism-related variables are only supported in [production-optimism](https://github.com/blockscout/blockscout/tree/production-optimism) branch or by Docker image from `blockscout/blockscout-optimism` DockerHub repository.
+Please note that these Optimism-related variables are only supported together with setting `CHAIN_TYPE=optimism`.

 | Variable                                       | Required | Description                                                                                                                                                                                                                                                        | Default | Version |
 | ---------------------------------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------- | ------ |